SDraw/driver_leap/README.md

   * x86 - build output is in `bin/win32`
 * Copy build files to `<SteamVR_folder>/drivers/leap/bin/<your_platform>`:
   * `driver_leap.dll`
-  * `gesture_checker.exe`
   * `leap_monitor.exe`
   **Note:** There are post-build events for projects to copy build files directly to SteamVR driver folder that can be enabled manually.
 * Copy additional shared libraries to `<SteamVR_folder>/drivers/leap/bin/<your_platform>`:
   * `vendor/LeapSDK/bin/<your_platform>/LeapC.dll`
   * `vendor/openvr/bin/<your_platform>/openvr_api.dll`
 * Copy `resources` folder from solution root to `<SteamVR_folder>/drivers/leap`.

-## Control configuration and inputs
-Driver can emulate HTC Vive controllers and Valve Index controllers with skeletal animation and work in desktop and HMD orientations.
-It's adjusted by editing `settings.xml` in `resources` folder.
-There are more configurable restrictions, such as global input, trackpad, trigger, grip and etc. Check [wiki page](../../wiki/Offset-settings) for few offset settings reported from users.
-Controls are changed by game profiles that are enabled automatically when game is started from Steam.
-Available hotkeys in NumLock active state:
-* **Ctrl-P:** Enable/disable right hand controller.
-* **Ctrl-O:** Enable/disable left hand controller.
-* **Ctrl-\ (or Ctrl-|):** Reload configuration.

-## HTC Vive controllers emulation
-Game profiles:
-  * **vrchat** - profile for VRChat.
-Control restrictions are ignored.
-  Controls list:
-    * Gun - corresponding hand gesture
-    * V-shape - corresponding hand gesture
-    * Point - corresponding hand gesture
-    * Rock out - corresponding hand gesture
-    * Thumbs up - corresponding hand gesture
-    * Spread hand - corresponding hand gesture.
-Also corresponds to grip button.
-    * Trigger - grab gesture
-    * Application menu - formed T-shape with two hands
-  * **default** - profile for other games.
-  Controls list:
-    * Trigger - bending of the index finger
-    * Grip - grab gesture
-    * System menu - formed T-shape with two hands
-    * Application menu - hand with palm directed towards face
-    * Touchpad - thumb press
-    * Touchpad circle - index finger of another hand directed to palm

-## Valve Index controllers emulation
-Game profiles:
-  * **vrchat** - profile for VRChat.
-Note: game gestures are not implemented due to finger tracking, grip input profile should be used.
-  Controls list:
-    * Trigger - bending of the index finger
-    * Grip - grab gesture
-    * Game menu - formed T-shape with two hands
-  * **default** - profile for other games.
-  Controls list:
-    * Trigger - bending of the index finger
-    * Grip - bending of middle, ring and pinky fingers
-    * Touchpad - thumb press
-    * Touchpad circle - index finger of another hand directed to palm
-    * Thumbstick press - touching of thumb finger tip and index finger tip of another hand
-    * Thumbstick direction - arrow keys for left hand, Num2/8/4/6 keys for right hand; available when NumLock is active
-    * Button A - touching of thumb and middle finger tips
-    * Button B - touching of thumb and pinky finger tips
-    * System button - formed T-shape with two hands

-## Notes
-There were a lot of questions about hooking position and button states from real controllers and reroute to virtual ones adding finger tracking from Leap Motion.
-Sadly, it's not fully possible.
-After adding virtual controllers SteamVR sets them as primary, and at the same time sets real controllers as non-primary.
-Interesting observation: SteamVR doesn't send any buttons data from non-primary controllers, nor through legacy input, nor through new action input system.
-Moreover, new action input system lacks support of more than two active controllers.
-This interesting idea was failed successully.